 Gray Court is a tiny town located in the state of South Carolina.
 With a population of 791 people and three constituent neighborhoods, Gray Court is the 199th largest community in South Carolina.

-Gray Court is a blue-collar town, with 46.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Gray Court is a town of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Gray Court who work in maintenance occupations (13.16%), office and administrative support (11.65%), and personal care services (5.32%).
+Because occupations involving physical labor dominate the local economy, Gray Court is generally considered to be a blue-collar town.
+45.56% of the Gray Court workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Gray Court is a town of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Gray Court who work in office and administrative support (14.72%), maintenance occupations (11.67%), and sales jobs (7.78%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gray Court is worth considering.

 Gray Court is an extremely ethnically-diverse town.
 The people who call Gray Court home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gray Court residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Gray Court include German, English, Scottish, and African.
+Important ancestries of people in Gray Court include German, English, African, and Scots-Irish.

 The most common language spoken in Gray Court is English.
 Other important languages spoken here include Spanish and African languages.